anu9109/CGIwrapper/README.md

 This wrapper talks to the CGI API and will

 	- check API and authentication status

 	- submit a job given input files

 	- download analysis results

-	- delete the job from the esrver
+	- delete the job from the server

 ### Wrapper Usage